Mikenter/SSCPPG/readme.txt

-Created by Michael Himes otherwise known as Mikenter.
+Created by Michael Himes otherwise known as Mikenter with help from Justin Arney otherwise known as Shrtstff.

 Realeased under the WTFPL license.